vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 This will also update the threshold if necessary.

+This transaction emits the `Signers_Updated(bytes32 new_signer_set_data_hash, uint16 new_threshold)` event.

-For details on how signer updating is incentivised [See Here](https://github.com/vegaprotocol/specs/blob/Multisig_v2_spec/protocol/0030-ETHM-multisig_control_spec.md)
+For details on how signer updating is incentivised [See Here](https://github.com/vegaprotocol/specs/blob/Multisig_v2_spec/protocol/0030-ETHM-multisig_control_spec.md#potential-incentivization)

 ### Signer Set Nonce
 In order to protect against the weights and signers creating the same signer set data hash, every time an update occurs, the signer set must have a dummy signer with a generated fake address and zero weight.
 This acts as a nonce for the signer set.
+This will prevent the signer set hash from ever reverting to a previous state, and thus resurrecting invalidated signature bundles.

 The dummy signer address should be in the following format: `0x[8 byte current epoch number][4 bytes 0][8 byte timestamp]` so for instance on epoch 1 at timestamp 1673365824 it would be `0x0000000000000001000000000000000063BD8940`

 ## Burn Hash